Austin E. Quigley Black Box Theatre

 Safety Guidelines for Lerner Hall apply to all productions presented at the Black Box Theatre.
 Prior to the start of each production the Black Box is subject to inspection.
 This inspection will include a review of the aisle widths and a discussion of evacuation procedures in the event of an emergency.

-It is mandatory that the producing organization representatives and key production team members schedule a meeting with the SDA Performing Arts Manager and the Manager of Technical Services the next day following load-out.
+It is mandatory that the producing organization representatives and key production team members schedule a meeting with the Student Engagement Manager of Media, Performing Arts, and Publication Production and the Manager of Technical Services the next day following load-out.
 The purpose of this meeting is to provide a forum for feedback for all parties involved in this creative process, to review expectations and outcomes, and provide an opportunity for future growth.

 Policy and Procedure Guidelines Disclaimer

 The Austin E. Quigley Black Box Theatre will be modifying policies and guidelines over time in response to users’ needs.
-The Manager of Performing Arts, Media and Publications Production with the Office of Student Development and Activities will review these needs and periodically update programming policies and guidelines.
-SDA, with input from Lerner UEM, reserves the right to update this policy at any time.
+Student Engagement will review these needs and periodically update programming policies and guidelines.
+Student Engagement, with input from Lerner UEM, reserves the right to update this policy at any time.